will234/paypalnativecheckout-docs/README.md

 ### App Setup Instructions:

-* In you iOS application (which uses a webview to embed an experience), add the following to your `Podfile`
+* In you iOS application, add the following to your `Podfile`
 ```

 target '<fill-in-your-app-target>' do